Transcendental argument: Criticisms of transcendental arguments

-As stated above, one of the main uses of transcendental arguments is to use one thing we can know, the nature of our experiences, to counter skeptics' arguments that we cannot know something or other about the nature of the world.
+One of the main uses of transcendental arguments is to appeal to something that cannot be consistently denied to counter skeptics' arguments that we cannot know something about the nature of the world.
 One need not be a skeptic about those matters, however, to find transcendental arguments unpersuasive.
 There are a number of ways that one might deny that a given transcendental argument gives us knowledge of the world.
 The following responses may suit some versions and not others.